The interview process at Meta is challenging, especially for the engineering manager role where the bar is set high.

 The good news is that the right preparation can make a big difference and can help you land a job as an engineering manager at Meta.
-To help you get there, we’ve put together the ultimate guide below, with help from our expert coaches, Pranav, Engin, and Tom, ex-engineering managers and interviewers at Meta.
+To help you get there, we’ve put together the ultimate guide below, with help from our expert coaches, Sidhanshu, Engin, Pranav and Tom, ex-engineering managers and interviewers at Meta.

-Here's an overview of what we'll cover
+Here's an overview of what we'll cover:

 If you're applying at Meta for a non-management engineering role, we have interview guides for production engineer, data engineer, front-end engineer, and software engineer roles.